Ciara Riley Wilson

-Ciara Riley Wilson is an American actress.
+Ciara Riley Wilson (born March 26, 2001), also known as Ciara Wilson, is an American actress.
 She is best known for playing Athena in the action comedy film Kim Possible, Letti Ramirez in the drama series L.A.'s Finest and Demi in the teen comedy drama series Freeridge.

 Early life

 Wilson was born in Portland, Oregon.
 She is half white, half Filipino.
 She is currently attending Emerson College in Los Angeles.

 Career

 Wilsons first big role came in the real life adaption of the Disney Channel TV series Kim Possible.
 She plays Kim's best friend Athena.
 Her first big role in a TV show was playing Letti Ramirez in the drama series L.A.'s Finest.
 Her biggest role so far has been playing Demi in the teen comedy drama series Freeridge.